naoshi-hirata/nd00333-capstone/starter_file/README.md

            good         0     60       9      0
            acc          1      2     379      2
            unacc        0      0      15   1194

-Total 64 cases are predicted as "vgood", true label "vgood";63, "acc";1 PARAMETERS; The top 4 features of importance are "safety", "persons capasity", "buying price" and "maint. price" IMPROVE; The result is very good.
+PARAMETERS; The top 4 features of importance are "safety", "persons capasity", "buying price" and "maint. price"

+IMPROVE; The result is very good.
 To improve more, I would like to add more data to decrease variance of evaluation.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.